jfreeze/horizon/docs/proxmox.md

 An example configuration to create a VM for FreeBSD in Proxmox.

-This guide is not intended to be a tutorial for Proxmox, but rather a reference for creating a VM for FreeBSD.
+This guide is not intended to be a tutorial for Proxmox, but rather a reference for creating a VM for FreeBSD on Proxmox.

 ## Name Your Virtual Machine
 ![Name Your Virtual Machine](../docs/proxmox-create-vm/proxmox-create-vm-010.png)